 Your child will receive a written report once per term.
 These are often issued just before a parents evening and act as a starting point for discussion about the progress of your child.
-The reports provide pastoral information such as the students attendance as well as academic information such as the current levels in all the subjects your child studies.
-Paper copies of the reports are issued to your child as well as being available electronically via the SIMs Learning Gateway.
+The reports provide pastoral information such as the student’s attendance as well as academic information such as the current levels in all the subjects your child studies.
+The reports are issued to your child electronically via the SIMs Parent Application.

 Many schools use an external company called the Fisher Family Trust (FFT) to set targets.
 Swanmore College is no different.
 We have chosen what is known as FFT20 targets that would put our students in the top 20% of the country should they reach them at Key Stage 4.
 The target setting approach FFT uses is based on the students KS2 starting points while taking into account other ‘contextual’ information including where the students live, their attendance and how many schools they have attended.

 We use FFT to generate a student’s targets for each subject at KS4.
 We take these individual subject targets and calculate an average – we call this the A8 target.
 A student has only one A8 target for their GCSE results.
-Based on the ability of the student we then subtract a predefined amount to generate a target for each of the years 7 through to 10.
+Based on the ability of the student we then subtract a predefined amount to generate a target for each of the Year 10.

 We do not publish the A8 target to students or parents.
-Instead we publish a single target range on the reports.
-This is specific to each student.
+Instead we publish a single target range on the reports for Year 10 students.
+This range is specific to each student.

 Student performance can of course vary across the subjects that they take.
 Some students are good at English and not so good at Mathematics for example.
 Having a target range allows for the student to aim for the top of the range in their best subjects.
 As long as the average of all their grades is at least as good as the student’s A8 for that year then they can be proud of their achievements.

-The student’s current result is a long way below the target range for the year – what can be done?
+c) The student’s Working At Grade is a long way below the target – what can be done?

 It is important that our students understand clearly what is needed to move to the next level in each of their subjects.
 Each student needs to understand the gaps in their knowledge and skills and have a plan to close those gaps.
 If the student is below the target range, they should focus on moving to the next level and worry less about the target.
 Please encourage your child to talk to their subject teachers to better understand what needs to be done to improve.

-The student’s current result is above the target range.
+d) The student’s Working At Grade is above the target.
 Should the target be changed?

 This is a brilliant position to be in.
 Just because the student has exceeded the target range in a subject doesn’t mean that they can’t further improve in that subject.
 Our advice is to look at all other subjects as well.
 Are there any subjects that need more focus without impacting the well performing subjects?